 Many types of waverings, some more than others, cause the “pinta,” known among the Siekeopai as “yagé toyá,” (these being the celestial energies) to hold back.
 The brew is rendered nothing more or less that alkaloid soup.
 Without this spiritual energy infused in the brew, it is worthless to drink, according to traditional standards, and it can even cause harm.

 There is an entire school of thought related to ‘carrying on the pinta,’ so that it may not get dispersed, rather that it stay concentrated.
 When all is aligned and the master of the ceremony blows onto the medicine, activating the brew, with the most powerful part of their body, which is their breath.
-Ones breath, the subtle connection to life and to spirit.
+One’s breath, the subtle connection to life and to spirit.
 The pinta ignites in its ability to reveal many mystical wonders.
 Visions of different types of realities come forth, of the ways of heaven, of advice that comes from the inside out, of the various forms of divinities of the earth in all their many shapes and sizes.
 The electric eel water dragon, and mythic birds, healing doctors spirits may come as colorful fish who suck off ones illness and allow one to be made new.
 Crowned masters from all races of life forms, chiefs of the animal and bird tribes, dimensional portals, dazzling lights, richly saturated outlined colors.
-One spirit falls in leaving the contaminations to scatter, or everything turns to sand and falls away leaving only pure spirit.
+One spirit swiftly descends on whats like a slide, leaving the contaminations to scatter.
+Or everything turns to sand and falls away leaving only pure spirit to rise.
 Portals within portal, the realms within realms with realms.
-Simply put It something words cannot describe, they can only let snippets of colors and sounds, of scents and feelings, trickle through and transmit just some of this peace.
+Simply put, this is something words cannot describe, they can only let snippets of colors and sounds, of scents and feelings, trickle through and transmit just some of this energy.

 To conserve the pinta, there are many types of protocols related to preparing, to serving and to traveling with the medicine.
 Such as, when cooking the medicine, the cooks never walk behind the pot, as it is believed to cut the pinta trail.
 The pinta comes from behind the pot, and when it arrives to the pot, it sees that someone has walked behind the pot, and it doesn’t know where to go, straight into the pot, or to the right or to the left so it retreats.
 Chapter 5 of Rainforest Medicine “Preparing a Proper Brew,” outlines this in detail.
 When opening the brew always offer abundant incense, as when in serving.
 It is important that the medicine be brought out only after all has settled into their spots.
 When all participants are in a meditative mind set and ready to commence the ceremony.
 Like a grand piano concert at a grant and illustrious music hall, only after everyone has taken their seats and is quiet, out comes the pianist.